By Michael Lee, MD

 Faculty Peer Reviewed

 There are more than a million cases of herpes zoster (HZ) in the US annually [1-3].
-The incidence of HZ, or shingles, has been rising in the US …
+The incidence of HZ, or shingles, has been rising in …